pyvista/pyvista/CONTRIBUTING.rst

 Extending the Dataset Gallery
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you have multiple related datasets to contribute, or would like to group any existing datasets together which share similar properties, the :ref:`dataset_gallery` can easily be extended to feature these datasets in a new `card carousel<https://sphinx-design.readthedocs.io/en/latest/cards.html#card-carousels>`_.
+If you have multiple related datasets to contribute, or would like to group any existing datasets together that share similar properties, the :ref:`dataset_gallery` can easily be extended to feature these datasets in a new `card carousel<https://sphinx-design.readthedocs.io/en/latest/cards.html#card-carousels>`_.